jerryq0101/xv6-riscv/README.md

 1. **TLB Coherence**: Ensuring TLB was properly flushed after page table modifications to prevent stale entries from causing incorrect behavior.

+   This is relevant when updating PTE's for DP and COW.
+At situations when we first touch a DP page (`trap.c`'s `usertrap`, `vm.c`'s `copyout`), we allocate physical memory for it and also we alter the PTE to change the DP page into a normal allocated page, therefore should update the TLB.

+    When we fork for a COW page, we modify the PTE_C and PTE_W bits.
+On write, when we allocate for a PTE, we are modifying the PTE_C and PTE_W bits to change this into a normal page.
+Therefore we should update the TLB here as well.

 2. **Race Conditions**: Carefully managing reference counts and page allocations to prevent races between processes sharing COW pages.

+    `pa_track.h` implements the existing xv6 locking mechanisms to ensure that reference counts stay accurate for all processes, making sure that we make the correct COW decision for allocation in `access_trap_handler()` in `trap.c` and `kfree(...)` in `kalloc.c`.

+    Locks are also implemented for tracking `memory_statistics`

 3. **Chain Forking**: Handling scenarios where COW pages are further shared through subsequent forks.

+    This was one of the most difficult oversights I faced during development.
+I wondered why on fork, the PTE_C prividges were disappearing (This was `usertests copyout`).
+Initially, I thought it was a memory corruption caused by some bad memset.
+It was not.
+If I was writing to a readonly page of a child, it meant that I was doing something wrong for pages when spawning the child process.

+    I realized that I had to preserve the original writability of each page when doing COW, since inside of each process space, there existed readonly (e.g. textdata and code) content, along side the user modifiable content.

+    So, I went to claude.
+The LLM told me to create a global hashtable storing the information, and due to each virtual address can have different permissions to each physical address I may have to create a separate AVL tree for each process to store `writability`.

+    After a bit of structuring, I thought, ok, lets implement this kernel add-on.
+But I asked myself: "woah woah woah, why the frick am I doing all this?"
+I realized that I could just initialize the readonly pages as PTE_C = 0, and not have them participate, since they can just be always shared (since non other operation will modify the pages).

+    This resulted in the finalized logic branch of `uvmcopy` in `vm.c`

 4. **Edge Cases**: Managing special cases like zero-length allocations, page boundary operations, and ensuring proper cleanup during process termination.

+   Write checks are implemented throughout the data moving functions `copyout`, `copyinstr`, and `copyin`.

 5. **Usertests Compatibility**: Resolving subtle interactions with existing xv6 usertests, particularly with memory-intensive operations.

+   One of the tests, `sbrkfail`, is technically still not resolved.
+This revealed an interesting timing-related issue.
+Without any modifications, the test would fail despite correct memory management logic.

+   GDB analysis revealed a race condition between parent and child processes during memory allocation failure handling.
+When a child process fails to allocate memory, it attempts to exit, but the parent's `wait()` call sometimes executes before the child can fully transition to the zombie state.

+   Curiously, adding a printf statement before the `wait()` call resolves the issue.
+Other delay mechanisms did not have the same effect, suggesting this isn't merely a timing issue.Notably, this behavior occurs in vanilla xv6 as well.

+   Further investigation revealed this is likely due to xv6's simplified scheduler and process state transition mechanisms.
+The printf syscall forces a context switch that allows the child process to complete its state transition to zombie before the parent's `wait()` call checks for it.

 ## Technical Design Decisions